 Electricity

-Repair category 2
+Repair category 1

-Notes At the time of our inspection there was no evidence of recent testing available.
+Notes No significant defects were apparent.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

-Gas
+Ø Gas

 Repair category -

 Notes